What is Rainbow?

 Global Network – Think of It as a Global Sorority

 Rainbow is a diverse, multicultural organization with assemblies located throughout Australia.
-International Rainbow groups can also be found in Aruba, Bolivia, Brazil, Canada, Germany, Italy, Japan, Philippines and the United States.
+International Rainbow groups can also be found in Aruba, Bolivia, Brazil, Canada, Romania, Italy, Japan, Philippines and the United States.

 The brilliant colors of the rainbow reflect what members learn.
 Move your mouse cursor over the colors of the rainbow to learn more!